MellowMarsh/MemoryGameJsProject/README.md

 # MemoryGameJsProject

   This is a simple memory game using javascript built to test a users memory.
 There is a deck of cards with different           hidden tile colors.
+The game has a timer, star rating, and gives total moves made.

-# Installing from Source
+# Installing from Source:

   1. Clone the following repo: